IRA Contribution Calculator: Roth, Traditional, and SEP IRAs

 Traditional IRAs

-A traditional IRA (individual retirement account) is a tax-deferred retirement account that you can open and fund yourself.
+A traditional IRA (individual retirement account) is a tax-deferred retirement account that you can open and fund yourself, as long as you have earned income.
 This account is not through an employer.
 It’s considered tax-deferred because contributions are typically deductible from your income (see exceptions below), but you will owe income tax on withdrawals.

-Traditional IRA annual contribution limits for tax years 2024 and 2025 are $7,000, or $8,000 if you are age 50 or older.
-Contributions you make to a traditional IRA may be fully or partially deductible, depending on your filing status, income, and whether you or your spouse are covered by a retirement plan at work.
+The contributions you make to a traditional IRA may be fully or partially tax deductible, depending on your filing status, income, and whether you or your spouse are covered by a retirement plan at work.

 Generally, funds in your traditional IRA are not taxed until you take a distribution (withdrawal) from your IRA after the age of 59 ½.
-Early withdrawals are subject to taxes and in some cases an additional 10% penalty.
+But early withdrawals before 59 ½ are subject to taxes and an additional 10% penalty, with some exceptions.

 Learn more: What Is an IRA?
 Types and Benefits, Explained